davidbrowne/cxcm/README.md

 // thanks to CXCM_DISABLE_RUNTIME_OPTIMIZATIONS, no runtime optimizations for cxcm library.
 // this will not call std::sqrt() as a runtime optimization.
-// this is clearly not a constexpr context. void length(double a, double b, double c)
+// this is clearly not a constexpr context. double length(double a, double b, double c)
 {
 	return cxcm::sqrt(a*a + b*b + c*c);
 }